openclimatefix/uk-pv-national-gsp-api/README.md

 docker pull openclimatefix/nowcasting_api:latest
 ```

-You will need to set the following environmental variables:
+You will need to set the following environment variables:
 - `AUTH0_DOMAIN` - The Auth0 domain which can be collected from the Applications/Applications tab.
 It should be something like
 'XXXXXXX.eu.auth0.com'
 - `AUTH0_API_AUDIENCE` - THE Auth0 api audience, this can be collected from the Applications/APIs tab.
 It should be something like